OttieOtter

 Royal Gorge Canyon

 After the train ride, we headed north on 67 through beautiful mountain countryside to Cripple Creek, Colorado.
 Since my last visit to Cripple Creek (30+ years ago), the town evolved into a sort of gambling center.
-We parked and walked down the main street of town looking for a souvenir shop, but discovered that most of the businesses in town had become casinos.
+We parked and walked down the main street looking for souvenir shops but discovered that most of the businesses in town had become casinos.

-We weren't in the mood for gambling, but we spotted a candy shop and left Cripple Creek, with only a small bag of taffy.
+We weren't in the mood for gambling, but we spotted a candy shop and left Cripple Creek with just a tiny bag of taffy.

 Cripple Creek Colorado